VHDL-LS/rust_hdl_vscode/README.md

 ## Configuration
 The language server uses a configuration file in the [TOML](https://github.com/toml-lang/toml) format named `vhdl_ls.toml`.
 The file contains the library mapping of all files within the project.
 Files outside of the project without library mapping are checked for syntax errors only.
+**NOTE:** The `standard` library and `IEEE` libraries are not included in the extensions and must be mapped in `vhdl_ls.toml`.

 `vhdl_ls` will load configuration files in the following order of priority (first to last):
 1. A file named `.vhdl_ls.toml` in the user home folder.
 2. A file name from the `VHDL_LS_CONFIG` environment variable.